stsw133/StswExpress/README.md

 Examples: `StswBindingProxy`, `StswBindingTrigger`.

 #### Collections
-Custom collection types and utilities for advanced data handling, such as binding lists, enhanced views, and dictionaries.
+Custom collection types and utilities for advanced data handling, such as observable collections, enhanced views, and dictionaries.
-Examples: `StswCollection`, `StswCollectionView`.
+Examples: `StswObservableCollection`, `StswObservableDictionary`.

 #### Commands
 Command implementations for MVVM, supporting asynchronous, cancellable, and pausable commands.